 NCOBS has teen courses for ages 14-16 or 16-18 that focus on self-reliance, teamwork, leadership, compassion and confidence by working through challenges and uncovering new-found strengths.
 We have co-ed 22, 14, 9 and 8-day courses available in our course areas of the North Carolina Mountains or the Outer Banks.

-Family courses offer the same challenges as any Outward Bound course, with an added focus on deepening the relationship between parent and child.
+Family courses offer the same challenges as any Outward Bound course, with an added focus on deepening the relationship between a parent and child.
 On this course, you and your child will learn about teamwork, communication and respect as you accomplish things you never imagined.
-During Parent-Child Courses children must be at least 12-years-old to participate.

 Young adults, ages 18 and up, are often focused on what's next in their lives.
 From college to career paths, a little extra boost from an outdoor adventure may be just what you need to get to where you're going next.
-Course options include, NC Mountains backpacking, rock climbing and whitewater canoeing, Outer Banks Sea Kayaking, Florida Ten Thousand Islands sea kayaking or canoeing and courses in the exotic country of Patagonia.
+Course options include, backpacking, rock climbing and whitewater canoeing, sea kayaking, or canoeing.

 Gap Year & Semester Courses

 Take your learning outdoors this year and join North Carolina Outward Bound School on an exciting Gap Year/Semester Courses.
 We offer a multi-course area, 72-day International Semester course and a 50-day Outdoor Leader Course.
 Both courses offer the opportunity to earn college credit as well!
 Like all North Carolina Outward Bound School programs, we offer financial aid scholarships to those who qualify.